never2average/CODEFUNDO-2019/README.md

 ## How to get started?

-- **Voters**: Download the app for your mobile devices, bookmark elections, look at candidates and check your vote status and view live progress of public projects.
+- **Voters**: Download the app for your mobile devices, bookmark elections, look at candidates and check your vote status and view live progress of public projects promised by politicians.
 - **Others**: Download the desktop app from the executable folder and just run it.

 ## Technologies used